john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

     >>> less_than_10 = lambda i: i < 10
     >>> filter_integers(less_than_10, 999999)
     [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

-These examples may seem overly simple, but the important idea is that code that is designed to smartly pass around lambda expressions can be optimally shorter and flexible.

 ### Reduce